frankbroniewski/GeoJsonScroller/README.md

 # Essential GeoJSON scripts part CXLVIII

-Use this litte script to iterate over the features of a [GeoJSON](http://geojson.org/) object and do stuff with them.
+Use this little class to iterate over the features of a [GeoJSON](http://geojson.org/) object and do stuff with them.
 Has a `.forward()` and a `.rewind()` method, just like the good old [cassette recorder](https://en.wikipedia.org/wiki/Cassette_deck).
-Use it with e.g. events to iterate programmatically through the features.
+Use it with e.g. events to iterate programmatically through the features in an endless loop.

+You can use notable methods on the class:
+* `getData()`: retrieves the data for the current feature
+* `forward()`: move on to the next feature.
+If the end is reached, continue from start
+* `rewind()`: go back one feature.
+If the start is reached, continue with the last feature in the feature's array

-You need to pass a function to retrieve data from the feature:
+You need to pass a function to retrieve data from a feature:
 ```
 function getData (feature) {
   var data = {},